Compare Providers

 Both Moba and ClearWatt share limitations when measured against the highest market standard:

-- No TUV certification — Moba has CARA approval; ClearWatt has none.
+- No TUV certification — Moba has CARA approval; ClearWatt has no third-party test certification.
 Neither has TUV certification

 - No verified accuracy figure — Neither publishes validated accuracy tolerances